mchlrd/ICS4U-Repository-Michael-/Final-Comp-Sci-Project/README.md

 By the end of the MealMetric project, I want to have developed a comprehensive and user-friendly web app that offers detailed nutritional insights and supports users in maintaining a balanced diet.

 A MealMetric web application will take HTML, CSS, JavaScript, open-sourced APIs, and Django on Python.

+# Installation

+use pip install requirements.txt to install all the extensions required for the projects to run